Bikeman868/Urchin/readme.md

 to recycle the IIS app pool to pick up the changes.

 A UI for managing rules is in development, so far you can view the rules and environments, and run test queries, but the rules can not be edited via the UI.
-This feature will be built after versioning.

 ## Next Steps
 If you want to contribute to this project, these are the next most important tasks

 * Write scripts to create databases for Microsoft SQL Server and Postgresql.
-* Implement versioning, so that draft rules can be created and tested before going live.
-* Choose which version of the rules are used in each environment so that new rules can be tried in staging before being made live in production for example.
-* Add editing of the most recent version of the rules and environment management to the UI.
+* Add the ability to modify rules and environments via the UI.

 ## FAQ